derekgreene/dynamic-nmf/README.md

 As well as preparing the input text corpus, we also need to build a Word2Vec model from all of the documents in our corpus.
 The script 'prep-word2vec.py' uses [Gensim](https://radimrehurek.com/gensim/) to build the model.
 All of the text files in the specified sub-directories are used to build the model, which is written to the file 'out/w2v-model.bin'.

-	python prep-word2vec.py data/sample/month1 data/sample/month2 data/sample/month3 -o out
+	python prep-word2vec.py data/sample -o out

 ##### Step 2: Window Topic Modeling

 Next, we use topic coherence based on the pre-built Word2Vec model to evaluate a range of different values for the number of topics *k* for each time window.
 We use the same 'find-window-topics.py' script, but specify a comma-separated range of values to try *(kmin,kmax)* (e.g. 4,10 will test all numbers of topics from *k=4* to *k=10*), and also specify the path to Word2Vec model file:

-	python find-window-topics.py data/month1.pkl data/month2.pkl data/month3.pkl -k 4,10 -o out -m out/w2v-model.bin
+	python find-window-topics.py data/*.pkl -k 4,10 -o out -m out/w2v-model.bin -w selected.csv

 The script will apply NMF to each time window for each value of *k*, writing a result file each time to the directory 'out'.
-The output of the above for the sample data will also include the following recommendations for the number of topics for each of the three time windows:
+The output of the above for the sample data will also include the following top 3 recommendations for the number of topics for each of the three time windows:

 	Top recommendations for number of topics for 'month1': 6,5,9 ...
 	Top recommendations for number of topics for 'month2': 5,6,7 ...
 	Top recommendations for number of topics for 'month3': 6,7,4

+The top recommended number of topics for each window will be stored in selected.csv

 ##### Step 3: Dynamic Topic Modeling